chauff/cse1500-web-transcripts/_lectures/js.md

  //We assume execution in the browser's Web Console, we thus
 //know the global window object exists (it is provided by the browser).

-//h is now a property of the global `window` variable;
+//name is a property of the  global `window` variable;
 //it can also be accessed as window.h var name = "Beat Saber";